 Recent Court Decision on Use of Cosmetic Teeth Cleaning

-A recent decision of the Superior Court of Justice – Ontario has provided further clarity related to the area of anesthesia-free dentistry performed by non-veterinarians.
-This latest decision is similar to two previous Court decisions out of British Columbia.
-This decision provides the College with sufficient case law to understand teh Court’s position on this matter.
+A recent decision of The Ontario Superior Court of Justice has provided further clarity related to the area of anesthesia-free dentistry performed by non-veterinarians.
+This decision is similar to two previous Court decisions out of British Columbia.
+The decision provides the College of Veterinarians with sufficient case law to understand the Court’s position on this matter.
 The Court has ruled that non-veterinarians may only provide cosmetic teeth cleaning (this includes brushing and descaling) with the use of hand instruments above the gum line.

-The recent Court ruling found that individual involved in the case held themselves out as practicing veterinary medicine.
+The recent Court ruling found that individuals involved in the case marketed themselves out as practicing veterinary medicine.
 The ruling clarified that non-veterinarians may not imply that there are any health-related benefits to cosmetic teeth cleaning or that their services are a reasonable alternative to veterinary dental care.

 Individuals or companies that provide cosmetic services cannot use terminology that implies there is a health benefit to their service.
 In the College’s view, words like anesthesia-free, dentistry, treatment, and health care are not acceptable ways to describe these cosmetic services.